 Grateful Melody Applique Blocks

 A couple of months ago I joined the Naive Melody Sew Along, hosted by Lucy Engels.
 It’s an applique quilt pattern consisting of 100 blocks, which resulted from her 100 day project earlier this year.
 I watched that project unfold with great interest.
 When she released the pattern I eagerly bought one and jumped in!
-I’m calling my quilt Grateful Melody because with each block I’m focusing on something I’m grateful for even – or rather, especially – in 2020.
-So today I thought I’d share the grateful melody applique blocks I’ve made so far:
+I’m calling my quilt Grateful Melody because with each block I focused on something I’m grateful for even – or rather, especially – in a pandemic.

 Each of the blocks is hand appliqued using the needle turn method, and some of those shapes are awfully small and skinny!
 I am enjoying the process of stitching these blocks and hope that my applique skills will be sharper for it.

 It’s a fun idea – to take a bunch of shapes and use them differently on 100 different 6″ squares of fabric.
 Now that I’ve been sewing for a while, I have found myself adding a few blocks of my own.
 I’m going to add a new shape or two in my next batch.
 The color scheme is a fun experiment, and I’m also enjoying the idea of stitching my gratitude in abstract shapes.
 While I know not every block will remind me of a specific blessing as time goes on, there are a few that I will always remember.